AllenNeuralDynamics/one-liner/README.md

 That's it!

-#### Application-Controlled
+#### Application-Controlled Streaming
-Instead of having `RouterServer` periodically call a function in a thread, it's also possible to have your native application send data.
+Instead of having `RouterServer` periodically call a function in a thread, it's also possible to have your native application send data via a handler function.

 In the PC acting as the server:
 ```python